 If, on the other hand, a transition to democracy was genuinely possible in the 1990s, that would surely have entailed a recognition that Russia’s neighbors were not imperial possessions and a corresponding recognition that their membership in NATO posed no threat.

 In short, no matter what view one takes of the question of NATO enlargement, the problem ultimately comes back to Russia’s view of its own national identity and role in the world.

 Russia must change

-The Atlantic Sentinel has argued that the root of the “Russia problem” is a toxic combination of self-pity and mistrust that is the product of centuries of Russian history: a sense of cultural inferiority vis-à-vis the West that was borne out of the Renaissance, which Russia largely missed out on; repeated European and Inner Asian invasions of its heartland; and a propensity to project its own suspicions on outsiders, making it hard for most Russians to take Western leaders at face value when they talk about freedom and democracy.
+I have argued that the root of the “Russia problem” is a toxic combination of self-pity and mistrust that is the product of centuries of Russian history: a sense of cultural inferiority vis-à-vis the West that was borne out of the Renaissance, which Russia largely missed out on; repeated European and Inner Asian incursions into its heartland; and a propensity to project its own suspicions on outsiders, making it hard for Russians to take Western declarations of freedom and democracy at face value.

-The best analogy is Germany.
-It behaved much the same way after losing the First World War as Russia did after losing the Cold War: it avoided self-reflection, bought into conspiracy theories and determined to get revenge.
-After losing the Second World War, by contrast, West Germany atoned for the horrors it had caused and set out to become a better nation.
+The best example is Germany.
+It behaved much the same way after losing the First World War as Russia did after losing the Cold War: it avoided self-reflection, bought into conspiracy theories and determined to exact revenge.
+After losing a second world war, however, it atoned for its crimes and became a better nation.

-Those in the West who care for it should not confirm Russia’s prejudices.
+Those in the West who care about the country should not confirm Russia’s prejudices.
 They should encourage it to do better.